 Last night I attended the third program in the series “Pathways to Power” presented by the Women Lawyers Forum of the OBA.
 Like the previous two programs, Women in Politics and Women in the Boardroom, it was a very informative and inspiring evening.

-The program was chaired by lawyer Ashley Waye of Kith and Kin LLP and articling student Richa Sandill of Rudner MacDonald LLP.
+The program was chaired by lawyer Ashley Waye of Waye Law and articling student Richa Sandill of Rudner MacDonald LLP.
 Richa mentioned that the impetus for this program was a comment by a former Minister of Justice who implied that women and visible minorities were not being appointed to the bench because they just "aren't applying”.
 The WLF thought this would be a good opportunity to inform women on how to apply (*smirk*).

 The ever impressive and talented Linda Silver Dranoff was the moderator and she did not shy away from asking the panel challenging questions.